VBC Financial Simulation

 $0

-Avg Per PCP i Net After Burden divided by number of PCPs — what each PCP actually gains (or loses) on average over the projection period
+Avg/yr per PCP i Net After Burden divided by number of PCPs divided by completed years — what each PCP actually gains (or loses) per year on average over the projection period

 $0